Community Documentation

 3. Email the response – Using the Rules module, you can specify to whom the response should be emailed.

-When should I use Entityforms?
+When should I use Entityform?

-This is a somewhat difficult question to answer at this point as we need to understand the differences between Entityforms and the other survey type solutions.
+This is a somewhat difficult question to answer at this point as we need to understand the differences between Entityform and the other survey type solutions.
 So please let me address this question at the end of this article.

 How does Entityform differ from other solutions?